redis/redis-py-entraid/README.md

-The `redis-entra-id` Python package helps simplifying the authentication with Azure Cache for Redis using Microsoft Entra ID (formerly Azure Active Directory).
-It enables seamless integration with Redis Cache for Redis by fetching authentication tokens and managing token renewal in the background.
+The `redis-entra-id` Python package helps simplifying the authentication with [Azure Managed Redis](https://azure.microsoft.com/en-us/products/managed-redis) and Azure Cache for Redis using Microsoft Entra ID (formerly Azure Active Directory).
+It enables seamless integration with Azure's Redis services by fetching authentication tokens and managing the token renewal in the background.
 This package builds on top of `redis-py` and provides a structured way to authenticate by using a:

 * System-assigned managed identity
 * User-assigned managed identity